well-typed/memory-usage-zurihac-2021/README.md

 The detailed pane is useful for several reasons.

 1. You can easily identify each band of residency and consider it in turn.
-2. You can see sources of residency which are too small to appear
+2. You can see sources of residency which are too small to appear in one of the stacked views.
 3. You can search the bands to find specific sources of interest.
 For example, the allocations from a certain constructor.
 4. Patterns between different bands can be identified by eye.